Global Trade Alert

 Country-level Exceptions

-Two sets of trading partners are excluded from both actions:
+Two sets of trading partners are excluded from reciprocal tariffs:

 1. USMCA partners (Canada and Mexico): Imports qualifying as originating under USMCA remain exempt, though non-originating goods face separate duties under previous border-focused Executive Orders